Vladimir-csp/xdg-terminal-exec/README.md

 This configuration spec is crafted in image of [mime-apps-spec](https://specifications.freedesktop.org/mime-apps-spec/latest/ar01s02.html) and fully relies on [basedir-spec](https://standards.freedesktop.org/basedir-spec/basedir-spec-latest.html).

-Terminal emulators (with their exec arguments) are described by Desktop Entries:

-- stock entries located in `applications` subdirs of XDG data hierarchy and marked by `TerminalEmulator` category
+Terminal emulators (with their exec arguments) are described by stock Desktop Entries located in `applications` subdirs of XDG data hierarchy and marked by `TerminalEmulator` category.
-- alternatively, separate or symlinked entries placed in parallel `xdg-terminals` subdirs of XDG data hierarchy

-Selection mechanism is described below.

 Preferred terminals are configured by listing their [entry IDs](https://specifications.freedesktop.org/desktop-entry-spec/latest/ar01s02.html#desktop-file-id) in config files named `${desktop}-xdg-terminals.list` or `xdg-terminals.list` placed in XDG config hierarchy.